 Features having at least one Vorto model are marked with , whereas features without any Vorto model - with .
-If you hover over a feature, you will see its corresponding script as a tooltip, which you may copy.
+Hovering over a feature will show its corresponding script as a tooltip, which you may copy.

 When you select a particular feature, the console will open the Features Info Properties view below, where you can see all properties already defined for this feature.
 By default, the Features Info Properties view opens in table view.
 In it, all feature properties are represented according to their format - simple key-value properties, JSON or map.

 You can switch between table view and tree view with the button .

 If the feature's Vorto model defines any actions, the Actions Info panel will be populated with buttons for all actions that can be called on this feature directly by just clicking them.
 When you hover over any of these actions, you will see a short description of the action, as well as its corresponding script.
 The rightmost button allows you to copy each such script..
 You may include these scripts in the definition of Groovy actions for mass management tasks and rules.

 When you call any of these actions, a dialogue will appear once the action has been executed.
 It will display the name of the action, on which feature it has been invoked, and the response, if any.